AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
 title: Install and open [!DNL Adobe Workfront for design and video]
-description: You can install Workfront for Creative Cloud plugin from the Adobe Marketplace.
+description: You can install [!DNL Adobe Workfront for design and video] from the Adobe Marketplace.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: f4fbae93-b54b-4d08-82c3-72a9a760c317
 ---
 # Install and open [!DNL Adobe Workfront for design and video]

-You can install the [!DNL Adobe Workfront for design and video] plugin from the [!DNL Adobe Marketplace].
+You can install [!DNL Adobe Workfront for design and video] from the [!DNL Adobe Marketplace].
 This plugin supports the following Creative Cloud applications:

 {{cc-plugin-app-list}}

-The plugin supports the following languages:
+[!DNL Adobe Workfront for design and video] supports the following languages:

 * English
 * French